lorenghoh/ent_analysis/README.md

 - netcdf4-python *or* pupynere

 ### Installation ###
 Download ent_analysis package to SAM directory, or where the model output will be stored for better performance (*recommended* if the storage is limited).
-Ensure that the configuration file ```config.cfg``` is properly modified.
+Ensure that the configuration file ```config.cfg``` is properly modified according to the system configuration.

 ### Example ###
  To run entrainment analysis toolkit, simple run:```./run_analysis.py```